microsoft/industry/healthcare/solutions/healthcareApis/readme.md

 # Healthcare APIs in Microsoft Cloud for Healthcare

-Healthcare APIs with FHIR is essential in many of the Microsoft Cloud for Healthcare scenario, and strongly recommended to deploy into a landing zone in Azure to simplify and expedite the integration with Power Platform (Dataverse and Healthcare applications), and Microsoft Teams
+Healthcare APIs with FHIR is essential in many of the Microsoft Cloud for Healthcare scenarios, and is strongly recommended to deploy them into a landing zone in Azure to simplify and expedite the integration with Power Platform (Dataverse and Healthcare applications), and Microsoft Teams.

 | Industry Architecture | Description | Deploy |
 |:----------------------|:------------|--------|
 | Healthcare APIs | Healthcare APIs architecture with FHIR, DICOM, IoT connectors, and requisite infrastructure for Healthcare solutions |[![Deploy To Microsoft Cloud](../../../docs/deploytomicrosoftcloud.svg)](https://portal.azure.com/#blade/Microsoft_Azure_CreateUIDef/CustomDeploymentBlade/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2Findustry%2Fmain%2Fhealthcare%2Fsolutions%2FhealthcareApis%2FhealthcareArm.json/uiFormDefinitionUri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2Findustry%2Fmain%2Fhealthcare%2Fsolutions%2FhealthcareApis%2Fhealthcare-portal.json)

-In the overall architecture for Microsoft Cloud for Healthcare, the Healthcare APIs components together with the FHIR Sync Agent enables organizations that uses data models based on the Fast Healthcare Interoperability Resources (FHIR) standards frameworks to simplify data synchronization between Azure and Microsoft Dataverse, powered by the Microsoft Healthcare solutions in Power Platform.
+In the overall architecture for Microsoft Cloud for Healthcare, the Healthcare APIs components together with the FHIR Sync Agent enable organizations that uses data models based on the Fast Healthcare Interoperability Resources (FHIR) standards frameworks to simplify data synchronization between Azure and Microsoft Dataverse, powered by the Microsoft Healthcare solutions in the Power Platform.

 ![Healthcare Industry Reference Architecture](./images/mc4h-reference-architecture.png)

 ## Critical design areas for Healthcare APIs

 The core of enterprise-scale architecture for Healthcare APIs contains a critical design path comprised of fundamental design topics with heavily interrelated and dependent design decisions.
-This repo provides design guidance across these architecturally significant technical domains to support the critical design decisions that must occur to define the enterprise-scale architecture.
-For each of the considered domains, review the provided considerations and recommendations and use them to structure and drive designs within each area.
+This repository provides design guidance across these architecturally significant technical domains to support the critical design decisions that must occur to define the enterprise-scale architecture.
+For each of the design areas, review the provided considerations and recommendations and use them to structure and drive designs within each area.

 * [Composition of the Healthcare API's](#Azure-Healthcare-APIs)
 * [Access Control](#Access-Control)